osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 ### Secure copy from your laptop

-During your research, you may need to retrieve output files from your submit host to inspect them on your personal server, which can also be done with `scp`!
+During your research, you may need to retrieve output files from your submit server to inspect them on your personal server, which can also be done with `scp`!
 To use `scp` on your laptop, follow the instructions relevant to your server's operating system: